 In-House Training: Effective Auditing of Construction Activity

-Our in-house training is conducted at your location at a time convenient for you.
+Our in-house training is conducted either in-person at your location or virtually at a time convenient for you.

 Effective auditing of construction activity is one of the more significant challenges facing most organizations.
 This two-day seminar provides auditors with the ability to look beyond their traditional auditor role by providing them with insight on how to partner with their management team conduct effective audits of their organization’s construction activity.